Eden-Shaim/Revenue-Prediction/README.md

 counts_test
 ```

-$\bullet$ As we can see the train dataset & test dataset are in the same structure and both contain nested columns
+- As we can see the train dataset & test dataset are in the same structure and both contain nested columns

-$\bullet$ we will unpack the nested structures later on.
+- we will unpack the nested structures later on.
 Those columns are all Strings.

-$\bullet$ There are no duplicate rows in both datasets
+- There are no duplicate rows in both datasets

-$\bullet$ All movies are 'Realesed' and therfore <b>Status</b> column, containing only 1 value, has no impact and won't be in use
+- All movies are 'Realesed' and therfore <b>Status</b> column, containing only 1 value, has no impact and won't be in use